aaronmarrdesign/folio/_posts/articles/2012-10-13-new-blog-new-platform.md

 published: true
 ---

-For the past couple of months I've been looking for the perfect platform to run my personal blog.
 I've always been a huge fan of WordPress.
 It is a great platform for your average Joe wanting to set up a small business Website.
 There are vast amounts of professional grade themes and plugins that work and look great straight out of the box.

 However, recently I've found WordPress to be a bit bloated for my particular needs.
 I want to create a clean and simple blog platform free from clutter so that I can orgainse and present my thoughts and ideas in a clean way.
 I know this can be done in terms of WordPress themeing, but in terms of the software itself there are many features that I will not use, nor have I ever used before.